 The gymnasium is at one end of the school and the auditorium at the other end, allowing convenient access to sports and cultural events.
 A Family Center has medical facilities and rooms to support Southside families.
 The main administrative offices are located near the entrance on Morton Street and academic classrooms are arranged so that each grade is grouped together on a floor.
 Music facilities adjoin the auditorium and related arts classrooms fill the first floor and the side of the building near the auditorium.

 The schedule at Broughal revolves around a six day cycle.
 This can be complicated at times, but allows for consistency in the schedule regardless of any missed school days during a week.
 For instance, if the schedule starts on a Monday with day 1, then the following Monday would be a day 6.
 After morning announcements, we begin the day’s lesson.
 Then we have eight fifty-minute classes per day.
 Periodically, we have “activity days.”
 On these days we attend eight forty-five minute classes and end the day with either circles and discussions or team activities.

 There are currently four academic classes incorporated into the schedule at Broughal: reading/language arts, math, science, and social studies.
 Our first class of the day, Discovery Period, gives students time to work on math and reading skills that need bolstering.
 All students receive instruction in health.
 Foreign languages are also offered.
 In sixth grade students have an opportunity to experience two foreign languages: Spanish, and French, as well as technology.
 At the conclusion of sixth grade, students may select which foreign language they want to study in seventh and eighth grades.
 Students also take classes in related arts.
-These are music, music composition, art, astronomy, digital imaging, and television production.
+These are music, music composition, art, astronomy, robotics, digital imaging, and television production.